NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 <br><br>
 ___________________

-## View the Server
+## View OpenStudio Server

-The final tab provides a view into PAT's server, and will not be necessary for users performing manual analyses.
+The final tab provides a view into PAT's OpenStudio server, and will not be necessary for users performing manual analyses.
 It is of greater importance when performing algorithmic analysis, and will be discussed later in this document.

 ![EDAPT Export](img/pat2/server_01.png)
 <br><br>